Azure Web App Deployments Overview

 Install a Harness Delegate that can connect to your target Azure region.

-Add the Docker image Harness will use for the Web App.
+Add the Docker image or non-containerized artifact Harness will use for the Web App.

 Select the Subscription and Resource Group to use when Harness deploys a new Web App version.